-Transplant Services Your cost if you visit a: f you visit a: Benefits Network provider: Non-network provider: 1.
-Solid organ and blood and marrow transplant services Prior authorization is required for all transplant Covered at the corresponding in-network benefit level, depending on type of services provided.
-No coverage services; this prior authorization must be obtained before the transplant workup is initiated.
+Transplant Services Your cost i f you visit a: Benefits Network provider: Non-network provider: 1.
+Solid organ and blood and marrow transplant services Prior authorization is Covered at the corresponding in-network benefit level, depending on No coverage required for all transplant services; this prior authorization must be obtained before the transplant workup is initiated. type of services provided.
 For example, office visits are covered at the office visit in-network benefit level and surgical services are covered at the surgical services in-network benefit level.
-2. Transportation and lodging re below, is available for expens to the receipt of transplant se ses primarily for and essential Reimbursement of expenses for out-of-network services is not covered.
-Reimbursement will be for yo companions whose presence essential in order for you to re when you receive approved to designated facility selected exand you live more than 50 mill include: with you is necessary and eceive transplant services, ransplant services at a exclusively for medical reasons a.
-Transportation for you and one companion (traveling on the same day(s)) to and/or from a designated facility for transplant services for pre-transplant, transplant and post-transplant services.
-If you are a minor child, transportation expenses for two companions will be reimbursed, provided that the presence of both companions is necessary for you to receive transplant services. only if the travel distance from nated transplant facility is 200 b.
+2. 2.
+Transportation and lodging reimbursement, as described Re below, is available for expenses primarily for and essential exp Reimbursement of expenses for out-of-network services is not covered. only if the travel distance from nated transplant facility is 200 b.
 Lodging that is not lavish or extravagant under the circumstances for you (while not confined) and one companion (whose presence is necessary in order for you to receive transplant services).
 If you are a minor child, reimbursement for lodging expenses for two companions is available (provided that the presence of both companions is necessary in order for you to receive transplant services).
 Reimbursement is available for a per diem amount of up to \$50 per person or up to \$100 for two people.

 Transplant Services

-Benefits Network provider: Non-network provider:
+Your cost if you visit a: Benefits Network provider: Non-network provi if you visit a:

+Non-network provider: